 Jewish Federation of Orange County (JFedOC) is seeking a seasoned professional to support organizational growth by fostering strategic relationships that advance JFedOC interests and leverage resources for the Jewish community.
-This position is part of the leadership team and directs strategic partnerships, community collaborations, government affairs, and acts as an organizational spokesperson to support Federation’s purpose: amplifying Jewish life in Orange County, in Israel, and globally.
+This position is part of the leadership team and directs strategic partnerships, community collaborations, government affairs (similar to JCRC positions) and acts as an organizational spokesperson to support Federation’s purpose: amplifying Jewish life in Orange County, in Israel, and globally.
 You can learn more about the Federation and recent activities of its Rose Project here and here.

 We are looking for someone who can drive forward our mission by ensuring effective community relations.
 Once here you will:

 - Direct and set priorities for Rose Project and staff the Rose Council

 - Develop and oversee Rose Project community programs (e.g., Student to Student, Driving Out Darkness, etc.) including supervision of staff, budget management, and internal reporting

 - Ensure that communal program messaging is clear, thoughtful, engaging, and resonant with multiple stakeholders